 The Apple Tree Guild Example

 The most common example of a guild is that of the apple tree guild.
-With an apple tree as the central element, you can prevent grass from creeping under the tree, and repel wildlife, by planting a ring of daffodils and garlic chives at the drip line of the tree.
-Bee balm, dill, and fennel peppered underneath will attract pollinators.
+You can prevent grass from creeping under the tree and repel wildlife by planting a ring of daffodils and garlic chives at the drip line of the tree.
+Bee balm, dill, and fennel peppered underneath can attract pollinators.

-Comfrey, dandelion, yarrow, and white clover will accumulate nutrients and fix nitrogen to fertilize the soil.
-The comfrey and nasturtiums will provide mulch or green manure.
-The bee balm, garlic chives, and yarrow will emit strong scents to repel pests.
-Because apple scab fungus is a common ailment of apple trees, the fennel and garlic chives will provide some anti-fungal properties.
+Comfrey, dandelion, yarrow, and white clover may accumulate nutrients and fix nitrogen to fertilize the soil.
+Comfrey and nasturtiums provide mulch or green manure.
+Bee balm, garlic chives, and yarrow emit strong scents that may repel pests.
+Because apple scab fungus is a common ailment of apple trees, fennel and garlic chives provide some anti-fungal properties.

 Observe and Experiment

-Now, for certain, the above is not a recipe, merely an example of how you can take advantage of nature’s gifts to create a mini-ecosystem that reduces your workload.
-Even if you were to follow a so-called recipe such as this one, your guild will likely need tweaking to accommodate the unique conditions of your site.
+Now, for certain, the above is not a recipe, merely an example of how you can take advantage of nature’s gifts to create a mini ecosystem that reduces your workload.
+Even if you followed a so-called recipe such as this one, you’ll need to tweak your guild over time to accommodate the unique conditions of your site.

 To see how a guild might need to be tweaked for your local conditions, read about my cherry tree guilds and how I dealt with a pest problem.
-Although I started out planting some often-recommended guild plants, in the end, my cherry tree guilds needed a little something extra that was unique to my situation.
+I originally under-planted them with popular guild plants.
+Ultimately, the cherry trees needed a little something extra that was unique to my situation.

 However, just because these combinations were successful in one environment, doesn’t mean they’ll work in another, so a little experimentation is always in order.